 When the College receives a Formal Complaint of sexual harassment, it is obligated to take immediate steps to investigate the incident and, where possible, to prevent and remediate any violations of this policy.
 When the College receives a report of sexual harassment, the Title IX Coordinator will determine whether to instigate a formal Title IX investigation.
-The College will promptly and thoroughly investigate and respond to all Formal Complaints of sexual harassment.
-The College will respond to all Formal Complaints in an integrated, consistent manner that treats each individual with dignity and respect.
-The College will approach each formal Complaint with an earnest intent to understand the perspective and experiences of each individual involved in order to ensure fair and impartial evaluation and resolution.
+The College will promptly and thoroughly investigate and respond to all Formal Complaints of sexual harassment in an integrated, consistent manner that treats each individual with dignity and respect.
+The College will approach each Formal Complaint with an earnest intent to understand the perspective and experiences of each individual involved to ensure fair and impartial evaluation and resolution.

-The College recognizes that the decision whether or not to make a Formal Complaint of sexual harassment is personal, and that there are many barriers to doing so, both individual and societal.
+The College recognizes that the decision whether or not to make a Formal Complaint of sexual harassment is personal, and there are many barriers to doing so, both individual and societal.
 Not every individual will be prepared to make a Formal Complaint to the College or to law enforcement, and individuals are not expected or required to pursue a specific course of action.
-The College recognizes that choosing to make a Formal Report and deciding how to proceed after making the Formal Complaint, can be a process that unfolds over time.
+The College recognizes that choosing to make a Formal Report and deciding how to proceed after making the Formal Complaint can be a process that unfolds over time.
 Therefore, an individual does not have to decide whether or not to request disciplinary action at the time the Formal Complaint is made.